 MOTION FOR ENTRY OF FINAL JUDGMENT

-This action was commenced on March 23, 1999, when the United States filed a civil antitrust complaint under Section 15 of the Clayton Act, as amended, 15 U.S.C. § 25.
-The complaint alleged that the proposed acquisition of Ameritech Corporation ("Ameritech") by SBC Communications Inc. ("SBC") would violate Section 7 of the Clayton Act, as amended, 15 U.S.C. § 18.
-The Complaint alleges that the acquisition of Ameritech by SBC would substantially lessen competition in seventeen markets for wireless mobile telephone services in Illinois, Indiana and Missouri where SBC and Ameritech own or operate the only two cellular telephone systems, and in combination would have an 80-90% share of the relevant markets.
+This action was commenced on December 30, 1998, when the United States filed a civil antitrust complaint under Section 15 of the Clayton Act, as amended, 15 U.S.C. .
+25. The complaint alleged that the proposed acquisition of Tele-communications, Inc. ("TCI") by AT&T Corp. ("AT&T") would violate Section 7 of the Clayton Act, as amended, 15 U.S.C. .
+18. The Complaint alleges that the acquisition of TCI by AT&T would substantially lessen competition in the market for mobile wireless telephone services in geographic markets in which AT&T is one of the two cellular licensees, and in which Sprint PCS is a PCS licensee for mobile wireless telephone services.

-The terms and conditions imposed by the Final Judgment are intended to safeguard against a loss of competition in wireless mobile telephone services in the seventeen markets where SBC's and Ameritech's cellular systems overlap.
+The terms and conditions imposed by the Final Judgment are intended to safeguard against a loss of competition in wireless mobile telephone services in the geographic markets in which AT&T is one of the two cellular licensees, and in which Sprint PCS is a PCS licensee for mobile wireless telephone services.
 The Competitive Impact Statement explains the basis for the Complaint and the reasons why entry of the proposed Final Judgment would be in the public interest.
-The Stipulation provides that the proposed Final Judgment may be entered by the Court after completion of the procedures required by the APPA.
+The United States received and responded to one public comment on the proposed Final Judgment.
+In response to that comment, the United States and defendants agreed to modify the Final Judgment.
+On March 26, 1999, the comment, Plaintiff's Response to Public Comment, a second stipulation and Final Judgment as modified were filed with the Court.
+The second Stipulation provides that the proposed Final Judgment as modified may be entered by the Court after completion of the procedures required by the APPA.

-The APPA requires a sixty-day period for the submission of public comments on the proposed Final Judgment, 15 U.S.C. §16(b).
-In this case, the sixty-day comment period commenced on April 29, 1999, and terminated on June 28, 1999.
-During this period, the United States received no comments on the proposed Final Judgment, so that it was not necessary to file a Response of the United States to Comments or publish any comments or Response in the Federal Register.
+The APPA requires a sixty-day period for the submission of public comments on the proposed Final Judgment, 15 U.S.C. .16(b).
+In this case, the sixty-day comment period commenced on January 14, 1999 and expired on March 14, 1999.
+During this period, the United States received one comment on the proposed Final Judgment, and filed a Response of the United States to Comment and on May 4, 1999 published the comment and the Response in the Federal Register.
 Those requirements of the APPA that must be completed prior to entry of the proposed Final Judgment have all been met, as is attested in the Certificate of Compliance filed by the United States with this Court simultaneously with this motion.
-It is now appropriate for the Court to make the public interest determination required by 15 U.S.C. § 16(e) and to enter the Final Judgment.
+It is now appropriate for the Court to make the public interest determination required by 15 U.S.C. .
+16(e) and to enter the Final Judgment.
 The Court will retain jurisdiction to construe, modify or enforce the Final Judgment.

 Before entering the proposed Final Judgment, the Court is to determine that the Judgment "is in the public interest."
 In making that determination, the court may consider:

-The public, including affected competitors and customers, has had opportunity to comment on the proposed Final Judgment as required by law, and no comments have been received.
-There has been no showing that the proposed settlement constitutes an abuse of the Department's discretion or that it is not within the zone of settlements consistent with the public interest.
+The public, including affected competitors and customers, has had opportunity to comment on the proposed Final Judgment as required by law, and only one comment was received.
+The United States and Defendants modified the proposed Final Judgment in response to the comment.
+There has been no showing that the proposed settlement as modified constitutes an abuse of the Department's discretion or that it is not within the zone of settlements consistent with the public interest.

 CERTIFICATE OF SERVICE

-I hereby certify that copies of the foregoing Motion for Entry of Final Judgment were served by hand and/or first-class U.S. mail, postage prepaid, this 7th day of July, 1999 upon each of the parties listed below, who are counsel for defendants SBC Communications Inc. or Ameritech Corporation in the matter of United States of America v.
-SBC Communications Inc., No. 99-0715 (D.D.C.):
+I hereby certify that copies of the foregoing Motion for Entry of Final Judgment were served by hand and/or first-class U.S. mail, postage prepaid, this 15th day of July, 1999 upon each of the parties listed below, who are counsel for defendants AT&T Corp.
+Inc. or Tele- communications, Inc. in the matter of United States of America v.
+AT&T Corp. & Tele- communications, Inc., No. No.98-CV03170 (D.D.C.):